aliammarkhan/Real-Time-Face-Detection/README.md

-# Real-Time-Face-Detection
+# Real-Time-Face-Recognition
-Detecting faces of seven main characters of Big Bang theory in real time.
+Recognizing faces of seven main characters of Big Bang theory in real time.

 This is a simple face detection project which detects faces of characters from Big Bang Theory.